CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 1. Click on **Continue to www.nytimes.com (unsafe)**.

     ![](images1/unsafe1.png)

+    > **Note:** The website may take a few moments to load.
+In the meantime, please proceed with the testing steps and revisit this later towards the end.

 1. Validate that the HTML response is displayed as expected in the browser.